36 Small, Nice Ways To Help Your Partner Feel Desired

 To that end, here, in no particular order, are 37 small, nice things you can do to help create some closeness and intimacy.
 Will all of these work for you?
 Nah.
 But they’re good to remember and go a long way in building desire.

 - Make out.
 Like you did when you were first dating, and the anticipation could make you burst.
-Reminding yourselves of who you were then and how much you looked forward to putting your mouth on their mouth is a magic kind of time travel.
-Plus, the experience triggers the release of oxytocin, dopamine, and serotonin, all of which make you feel more connected and attracted to your partner.
+Reminding yourselves of who you were then and how much you looked forward to putting your lips on their lips is a magic kind of time travel.
+Plus, the experience triggers the release of oxytocin, dopamine, and serotonin, all of which make you feel more connected.

 - Say “Thank you.”
 And be specific.
 As in, “Thanks for so calmly helping the kids get their jackets on this morning.
 I was about to lose it.”
 True appreciation is saying “I noticed this, and I don’t want to keep it to myself.”
 And genuine showings of it help foster feelings of emotional closeness.

 - React to their little victories.
 Did they make some great art with the kids?
 Have a small breakthrough at work?
 Stay calm at the playground when dealing with another parent?
-No, you don’t have to overdo it.
-But be excited for them.
+Be excited for them.

 - Prioritize eye contact.
 It’s been proven to foster intimacy and trust among couples.

 - Listen as your partner talks about something they’re super passionate about.
 Even better, encourage them to talk about their passions.
 Knowing your partner wants to be a part of what you love is incredibly validating, and validation is an enormous part of building emotional safety and intimacy.

 - Give them a hug.
 For at least 10 seconds, which is the ideal length of time to release the feel-good hormone oxytocin, according to research from Goldsmiths University in London.